PoCInnovation/Workshops/software/23.Starton/frontend/README.md

 - receiverAddress
 - image (you have to find a way to import an image and to transform it into a base64 buffer)

-By the way, after the user has fill all his datas, you need to call the function `useNftUpload`.
+By the way, after the user has fill all his datas, you need to call the function `postUploadNft`.

 You will also notice that this function take the exact same parameters that the ones asked previously.